deepbsd/AcquireCo/README.md

 more time to polish my app over the weekend.
 I'll dive back into the app and see what I can do to make it lovlier!

+_16:39pm Friday Feb 22, 2019_: Spent most of the day trying to get react-slidez plugin to work.
+It's finally showing up but I don't understand the styles that are built in.
+The Slideshow component doesn't seem to be respecting its parent components.
+Not sure what's happening.

 TODO: